phamcongthuy/challenge/_live/seedla.md

 project_five_years: >-
   We hope to continue to make LA a better place to LIVE through our growth and continued support to local environmental non-profits.
-category_metrics: >-
+category_metrics:
+  - Access to healthy food
-  ['Access to healthy food', 'Acres and miles of polluted waterways', 'Exposure to air toxins']
+  - Acres and miles of polluted waterways
+  - Exposure to air toxins
+category_other:
-category_other: '[''LA is the best place to CREATE'']'
+  - LA is the best place to CREATE
-unique_identifier: yv0qe8x6
 category: live
 uri: /live/seedla/
 order: 31
 project_image: /assets/images/live/seedla.jpg
-project_proposal_impact: []

 ---